 A force authorization, also known as an offline transaction, is designed for those times when your payment terminal can't connect to the network to obtain authorization.
 Done correctly, the process entails you calling SpotOn directly (or whomever your payment processor is if you are not partnered with SpotOn) to get assistance.
-We'll walk you through the process of doing a voice authorization, whereupon you will get a credit card authorization number to type into your payment terminal to process the force authorization.
+We'll walk you through the process of doing a voice authorization, whereupon you will get a force authorization code to type into your payment terminal to process the force authorization.

 When done properly, the process is perfectly safe.
 There is a loophole, though.